Who Can Borrow a Hotspot?

 The library will have no liability for direct, indirect, or consequential damages related to the use of the mobile hotspots, including loss of data or privacy invasions.
 Those who use the hotpots do so at their own risk and assume full liability for their actions.

-Hotspot users are accessing the internet through the T-Mobile network, not the library’s network.
+Hotspot users are accessing the internet through a third party network, not the library’s network.

 Illegal acts involving library equipment or services may also be subject to prosecution.